 Guinea pigs can eat seedless watermelons because they are very similar to seeded watermelons in taste, sweetness, and texture.
 But these watermelons are not actually completely seedless, they have white and soft seeds, that aren’t so harmful to guinea pigs, but it’s better if you remove all the seeds.
 Also, be careful with the serving sizes of seedless watermelons, they are also full of sugar and that can be bad for guinea pig’s health.

 Can Guinea Pigs Eat Watermelon Leaves?

 There isn’t much research that says if watermelon leaves are edible even for humans, so we can’t say if guinea pigs are allowed to eat watermelon leaves.
 There are other leafy vegetables that guinea pigs enjoy eating, such as spinach, kale, romaine lettuce, and many others, so you don’t need to risk with the watermelon leaves.
 Just give them the red part and rind of the watermelon.

 Yellow watermelon also contains vitamin C and vitamin A which are good for guinea pigs but it can be sweeter than the red/pink one, so it’s not recommended to feed guinea pigs with this watermelon very often or in large serving sizes.

 Quick Facts on Watermelon

 These are some of the most interesting facts about watermelons:

-- Watermelon is classified as both fruits and vegetables.
+Watermelon is classified as both fruit and vegetable.

-- The heaviest watermelon that entered the Guinness book of world record weighed 350.5 pounds.
+The heaviest watermelon that entered the Guinness book of world records weighed 350.5 pounds.